The 50/30/20 Rule Explained

 Emergency fund, investments, extra debt repayments.
 Your future self's contribution.

-"You don't need to track every coffee purchase.
+"You do not need to track every transaction.
 You just need to watch three numbers."

 Adapting It to Modern Life

-In high cost-of-living cities, your "needs" bucket may naturally run higher than 50%.
-That's fine — adjust your wants bucket first before touching savings.
+In high cost-of-living cities, your needs bucket may naturally run higher than 50%.
+That is fine — adjust your wants bucket first before touching savings.
 The goal is the savings floor of 20%, not the exact split.

-Set up three FinTrack budget categories — Needs, Wants, and Savings — and let the dashboard show you where each pound goes.
-Monthly review takes under 10 minutes.
+Track your spending against these three buckets in FinTrack and let the dashboard show you where each naira lands.
+A monthly review takes under 10 minutes.